JimDesu/basis-lang/spec.md

 **Retirement does not auto-fire owned fields.** An obligation parked in a field is the programmer's to manage: whoever tears the object down finalizes its obligated fields explicitly, in whatever order that teardown chooses.
 Nothing fires them implicitly, so there is no systemic retirement order to reason about and no automatic firing to arbitrate.
 The per-instance discharge entries of §10.13 record which sink an obligated field would fire, and are consulted when a field is finalized explicitly — they are not a schedule retirement walks.

 The consequence, named plainly: **an object or record that owns an obligated field must be finalized explicitly, or that field's duty leaks.** Retirement will not catch it, and there is no completeness check — by choice, rather than trade an explosion of bookkeeping for a safety the programmer can already read off the code.
-A *local* record is bitten exactly as a heap one: the moment a resource is stored into a field, managing it is the programmer's.
 This is an acknowledged footgun (Appendix I, B4), on the §10.3 shelf.

 **Construction and finalization are clean duals.** Because retirement does not automate the field half, the constructor establishes the object's wholeness by hand and the finalizer dismantles it by hand.
 A finalizer's responsibilities are the object's own resource plus its owned fields, fired explicitly in its chosen order, in the window where the fields are still valid — the field-teardown gate (§7.22) admits exactly the acts that need it, `~ self :: f` and extract-then-`~`, and admits them only under a `~` receiver.
 Order-sensitive disposal is therefore written where it belongs, in the finalizer, with every field valid and nothing implicit to get it wrong.